ajlee12/react-node-kanban/README.md

 - Considered using React DnD library to solve the problem.
 However, before resorting to that, I'll try removing the card from store _at the moment it gets picked up_, instead of when it lands on another List.
 - That also didn't work.

 The final solution was a store refactoring.
 Instead of store lists and keeping track of which cards are in which list, the store only stores the cards.
-Changing a card's status only changes a card's property in store and not which list it belongs.
+Changing a card's status (by dragging) only changes a card's DOM Element attribute (`data-status`) and the status in the database.
 The `List` component decides where each card goes when rendering them.
+- When the app refreshes, it fetches all cards from DB.
+And since the statuses were updated in the DB, the cards will be rendered to the lists that they were on.

 ## [react-modal](http://reactcommunity.org/react-modal/)
 This package was used to create the modal form for adding an applicant card.